Sportsbooks in Illinois profited $78.2 million in November, shattering the previous monthly record by more than $25 million.

 That is still true, but Caesars posted its best month in the Land of Lincoln yet, notching $21.9 million in handle.
 It was the first time Caesars cleared the $20 million threshold.

 To say that Caesars is a sleeping giant in Illinois may be overstating it, but don’t expect it to remain dormant for long.
 In New York, where online sports betting just launched, Caesars has been extremely aggressive in offering bonuses to acquire customers.
-It is offering up to $3,300 in free bets.
+It is offering up to $3,300 in bonus bets.

 When William Hill launched in IL in the fall of 2020, it wasn’t offering many promotions as the rebrand was in progress.
 But once March rolls around, expect Caesars Illinois to make a lot more noise.